 Sanitary and phytosanitary (SPS) measures are quarantine and biosecurity measures which are applied to protect human, animal or plant life or health from risks arising from the introduction, establishment and spread of pests and diseases and from risks arising from additives, toxins and contaminants in food and feed.

-These measures are governed by the World Trade Organization’s (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (the SPS agreement), and its Committee of Sanitary and Phytosanitary Measures (the SPS committee).
+These measures are governed by the World Trade Organization’s (WTO) Agreement on the Application of Sanitary and Phytosanitary Measures (the SPS Agreement), and its Committee on Sanitary and Phytosanitary Measures (the SPS Committee).

-All WTO members are required to meet and uphold the principles and obligations of the SPS agreement.
+All WTO Members are required to uphold the principles and obligations of the SPS agreement.

 The right to adopt SPS measures is accompanied by obligations aimed at minimising negative impacts of SPS measures on international trade.
 The basic obligations are that SPS measures must:

 - be applied only to the extent necessary to protect human, animal or plant life or health and not be more trade restrictive than necessary;

 - be based on scientific principles and not maintained without sufficient scientific evidence; and